dotnet/docs/docs/core/rid-catalog.md

 Only common values are listed.
 For the latest and complete version, see the [PortableRuntimeIdentifierGraph.json](https://github.com/dotnet/sdk/blob/main/src/Layout/redist/PortableRuntimeIdentifierGraph.json) in the [`dotnet/sdk`](https://github.com/dotnet/sdk) repository.

-- Windows, not version-specific
 - `win-x64`
 - `win-x86`
 - `win-arm64`
-- Windows 7 / Windows Server 2008 R2
-  - `win7-x64`
-  - `win7-x86`
-- Windows 8.1 / Windows Server 2012 R2
-  - `win81-x64`
-  - `win81-x86`
-- Windows 11 / Windows Server 2022 / Windows 10 / Windows Server 2016
-  - `win10-x64`
-  - `win10-x86`
-  - `win10-arm64`

-There are no `win11` RIDs; use `win10` RIDs for Windows 11.
 For more information, see [.NET dependencies and requirements](./install/windows.md#dependencies).

 ### Linux RIDs

 Only common values are listed.
 For the latest and complete version, see the [PortableRuntimeIdentifierGraph.json](https://github.com/dotnet/sdk/blob/main/src/Layout/redist/PortableRuntimeIdentifierGraph.json) in the [`dotnet/sdk`](https://github.com/dotnet/sdk) repository.
-Devices running a distribution not listed below may work with one of the not-distribution-specific RIDs.
-For example, Raspberry Pi devices running a Linux distribution not listed can be targeted with `linux-arm`.

-- Linux, not distribution-specific
 - `linux-x64` (Most desktop distributions like CentOS, Debian, Fedora, Ubuntu, and derivatives)
 - `linux-musl-x64` (Lightweight distributions using [musl](https://wiki.musl-libc.org/projects-using-musl.html) like Alpine Linux)
 - `linux-arm` (Linux distributions running on Arm like Raspbian on Raspberry Pi Model 2+)
 - `linux-arm64` (Linux distributions running on 64-bit Arm like Ubuntu Server 64-bit on Raspberry Pi Model 3+)
 - `linux-bionic-arm64` (Distributions using Android's bionic libc, for example, Termux)
-- Red Hat Enterprise Linux
-  - `rhel-x64` (Superseded by `linux-x64` for RHEL above version 6)
-  - `rhel.6-x64`
-- Tizen
-  - `tizen`
-  - `tizen.4.0.0`
-  - `tizen.5.0.0`
-  - `tizen.5.5.0`
-  - `tizen.6.0.0`
-  - `tizen.6.5.0`
-  - `tizen.7.0.0`

 For more information, see [.NET dependencies and requirements](./install/linux.md).